osherjacobs/LabWork_Findings/golden-dmsa-bad-successor.md

 Resetting privileged accounts does not invalidate credentials previously derived from the KDS root key.
 Unless the key itself is rotated — a procedure absent from most IR playbooks and difficult to execute safely at scale — the trust relationship persists.

 Think of it this way: the KDS root key is the mint.
 Once an attacker has it, they can generate valid credentials for any managed service account in the domain on demand, indefinitely — until the mint itself is invalidated.
+The derivation space is bounded — only 1,024 possible ManagedPasswordId combinations exist per account — making bruteforce computationally trivial.

 ---